sdat2/seager19/ocean/SRC/README.md

 This requires `gfortran` and compatible `netcdf` libraries

-to make the model, type `make`
+to make the model, type `make all`

-to make the converter from model output to netcdf, type `make tios2cdf`
+to make the converter from model output to netcdf, type `make tios2cdf.exe`